thiagocapuano/waves-documentation/en/blockchain/transaction-type/burn-transaction.md

 Tokens are burned _only_ on the [account](/blockchain/account.md) of the sender of the transaction.

-Burned tokens cannot be restored.
+Burned tokens cannot be restored back to the account.

+[Reissue transaction](/blockchain/transaction-type/reissue-transaction.md) increases the amount of the token on the blockchain.

 ## Binary format